oimoyu/blender_bonex_document/source/simulation.rst

         <img src="../image/simulation_setting.png" style="width: 20%;" />
     </a>

 **Bake All**: click the button, the physics result will be baked into keyframe.
 There are 3 process phases. ①.gathering kinematic rigidbody data. ②.physx calculating process, in this process you can press ESC to stop bake. ③.
-Setting bone keyframe, this is a long progress, you should wait it patiently.
+Setting driver objects keyframe, this is a long progress, you should wait it patiently.

 **Playback simulate**: If enable, simulate during playback.
 For simple scene, playback may be smooth, but in a heavy scene, playback may be very laggy, youcan try to disable this, and play animation after bake animation into keyframe.